onefoursix/cm-get-ports/README.md

     # getPorts.py

-The output might look something like this (note that non-default parts are flagged):
+The output might look something like this (note that non-default ports are flagged):

     # [root@brooklyn ~]# ./getPorts.py